BigMurph619/Monomon/readme.md

 # Banned items:

-`Any non-consumable held items.
-Reviving items.
-X Speed, X Attack, X Special Attack on Bosses only` (Gym Leaders, E4, Champ).
+Any non-consumable held items except any item (whether held or used) to provide a reduction of wild spawns occurring may be used i.e. smoke ball, black flute, etc. Reviving items.
+X Items are not allowed on the Elite 4 or Champion.

-**NOTE:** You may not use flutes of any kind except for waking Snorlax.
+**NOTE:** You may not use status healing flutes except the poke flute for waking Snorlax and scouting wild Pokemon.
 # Banned Abilities:

 `Battle Armor / Shell Armor`.